 Insights trump intuition, every single time.

-In short, UX research saves you time, money, and effort by giving you insights into what users really want, instead of relying on educated guesses.
+UX research saves you time, money, and effort by giving you insights into what users really want, instead of relying on guesswork.
 Intuition and ideas are valuable assets to a product team, but they only get you so far.
 You need data-backed insights to ensure you’re making informed decisions every time.

 Investing in UX research can be a big step for businesses, but it’s well worth it.
-Here are six reasons why investing in UX research should be a priority for your organization.
+Here are six reasons to prioritize investing in UX research.

 1. Investing in UX research reduces wasted time and development costs

 There’s no denying that the biggest reason for investing in UX research is just how much time and money it can save you.
-It’s a simple calculation:
+It’s simple:

-• UX research = understand what users want = build what users want = user engagement = profit
+UX research → understanding what users want → building what users want → user engagement → profit

 Versus…

-• No UX research = not understand what users want = build what you think users want (or, worse, what you want to build) = lack of users = no profit
+No UX research → not understanding what users want → building what you think users want (or, worse, what you want to build) → lack of users → no profit (or, worse, loss)

 Depending on the size of your organization and product functionality, building the wrong thing can cost anywhere from several thousand dollars, to several million.
-Not only is this wasted money, but it’s a huge amount of wasted time that could have been invested building something your users actually want to see.
+Not only is this wasted money, but it’s a huge amount of wasted time that could have been invested building something your users actually need.

 Without investing in UX research, at least 50% of your development team’s time is spent doing entirely avoidable reworks.
 Your developers—whether in-house or external—are expensive, and their time is incredibly valuable.
-Moving un-tested designs into development will cost you more in post-production than if you’d invested in UX research to build the right thing the first time around.
+MMoving un-tested designs into development will cost you more in post-production than if you invest in UX research to build the right thing the first time around.

 💡 Curious about how much you could save with UX research?